 Is my child vomiting mucus?

-The first thing you are going to want to do is make sure you know how to identify the different kinds of vomit you may expect with a baby.
+The first thing you are going to want to do is to make sure you know how to identify the different kinds of vomit you may expect with a baby.
 One of the best ways to do this is to look at this colour.

 - Light brown- white: Regurgitated food or milk.
-If less forceful, could be spit-up.
+If less forceful could be spit-up.

 - Red or light pink: Sign of blood.
-Though this is perfectly normal in small amounts due to fragile blood vessels, if it persists in larger amounts, contact your health care provider for further advise.
+Though this is perfectly normal in small amounts due to fragile blood vessels, if it persists in larger amounts, contact your health care provider for further advice.

 - Green or yellow: Could be stomach bile.

 - Clear or abnormally thick and sticky consistency: This is an indication your child is throwing up mucus.